 - 3 Secret Ways to Do Email Marketing Like Amazon

 First things first, let’s take a look back at...

 How Amazon started

 When Jeff Bezos decided to found Amazon, books were the second biggest product category in the world.
-The book category contains the most varied selection of items and at the time, that made books "the most attractive product category to sell online," explained Bezos.
+The book category contained the most varied selection of items, and at the time, that made books "the most attractive product category to sell online," explained Jeff Bezos 📚.